edbury/gremlin-camp/src/site/notes/spaces/mosh/BYOC.md

 ## Players

-As with running a session, running a character doesn't require any changes.
-Between sessions, however, you'll have some bookkeeping to do.

 I suggest keeping a small log to track the contracts a character has taken on, how much they were paid, and whether they gained any conditions.

 ### Before each session

-Provide the Warden with your character sheet.
+Provide the Warden with a copy of your character sheet.

 ### Post-session